-Luka Chuppi FIRST DAY (Friday) Box Office Collection: Kartik-Kriti's Film Gets A Solid Opening!
+Luka Chuppi FIRST DAY (Friday) Box Office Collection: Kriti's Film Beats Sushant's Sonchiriya!

 Kartik Aaryan-Kriti Sanon's Luka Chuppi which released this Friday has sprung a surprise at the box office.
 The film revolving around the theme of live-in relationships has got an impressive opening despite the mixed reviews by critics.
 With a thumbs up from the audience, Luka Chuppi has beat the opening day collection of films like Raazi, Stree, Badhaai Ho and Kartik's own film, Sonu Ke Titu Ki Sweety.